WAMAWAMA/WAMA_Modules/README.md

-More demos are shown below ↓ (Click to view codes), or you can visit the `demo` folder for more demo codes
+Here are more demos shown below ↓ (Click to view codes), or you can visit the `demo` folder for more demo codes